lablup/rraft-py/README.md

 However, a few APIs may require only types with ownership.
 You can identify this kind of type information through [rraft.pyi](https://github.com/lablup/rraft-py/blob/main/rraft.pyi).

-Note that passing a reference pointing an invalid instance in Python to an API causes a segmentation fault (named `destored_error`) which is hard to debug.
+Note that passing a reference pointing an invalid object in Python to `rraft-py`'s API causes a **Segmentation fault** which is hard to debug.
 Understanding Rust's ownership concept can help you resolve these kinds of problems.

 ## Getting started